spadmanaban25/cse15l-lab-report/Week-4-Lab-Report.md

 <br><br>
 Here, the bug was that no condition was implemented in the getLinks method to check if the index of the open bracket was -1, meaning there is no first occurence of an open bracket.
-Because of this, the current index  will always be less than the markdown length, and the array list will keep adding elements infinitely, causing an out of memory exception on commandline when inputting the test file with no brackets.
+Because of this, the current index  will always be less than the markdown length, and the array list will keep adding elements infinitely, causing an out of memory exception on command line when inputting the test file with no brackets.
 Thus, an if statement is needed, telling to do the necessary operations when open bracket index is greater than 0.
 <br><br>